Green is the new pink: Sustainable fashion will rule the runway

 How far passed?
 Well, there are folks calling for President Joe Biden to appoint a fashion czar, and it’s a compelling argument.

-As people spent 2020 in varying states of quarantine and social unrest, they also became much more careful and conscious about another kind of spend: How they’re spending their money.
+As people spent the early 2020’s in varying states of quarantine and social unrest, they also became much more careful and conscious about another kind of spend: How they’re spending their money.

-There’s no filter that can mask the ugliness below the surface of the fashion industry when it comes to the hard data around sustainability.
+There’s no filter that can mask the ugliness below the surface of the fashion industry when it comes to the hard data around sustainability, and consumers know it.

-Following are just a few of the facts with regard to sustainability and fashion:
+Following are just a few of the stats with regard to sustainability and fashion:

 To make matters worse, ethically questionable practices don’t stop at eco-consciousness.
 Examples of poorly treated workers in the fashion industry are rampant.

-According to a McKinsey report, quarantine could be accelerating these already-established consumer behavior trends, “such as a growing antipathy toward waste-producing business models and heightened expectations for purpose-driven, sustainable action.”
+According to a McKinsey report, quarantine may have been accelerating these already-established consumer behavior trends, “such as a growing antipathy toward waste-producing business models and heightened expectations for purpose-driven, sustainable action.”
 And their latest State of Fashion report shows that sustainability is the second biggest opportunity for the fashion industry today, second only to digital.

 Consumers continue to put pressure on fashion brands to make real, substantial changes.
 This is especially true of Millennial and Gen-Z shoppers, who were already leading the charge for more ethical practices.